jvtrigueros/blog.jvtrigueros.com/README.md

 To deploy, the command is similar to the one above, but it'll only do the build and push:

     docker run --rm -v %cd%/src:/srv/jekyll -v %cd%/apk.txt:/srv/jekyll/.apk jekyll/jekyll:builder bash -c "jekyll build; s3_website push"

+The previous command is great for CI/CD, but if you'll be donig a lot of pushing locally, build a deploy image:

+    docker build -t jekyll/jekyll:deploy docker/deploy/

+Then you can proceed to run `s3_commands` without the initial overhead:

+    docker run --rm -v %cd%/src:/srv/jekyll jekyll/jekyll:deploy s3_website push

+A few things to note about this approach:

+- The `jekyll/jekyll:deploy` only lives locally and it needs to be created on any new machine
+- This assumes that the `_site` directory already exists via calling `jekyll build` manually or having an external process build it, such as the container in the Developing section.